Pebblebrook Hotel Trust (PEB) upgraded Issued by Wall Street Gurus

-Pebblebrook Hotel Trust (NYSE:PEB) went down by -0.90% from its latest closing price compared to the recent 1-year high of $29.57.
-The company’s stock price has collected 2.97% of gains in the last five trading sessions.
-Press Release reported on 08/31/20 that Columbia River Gorge’s Go-To Lodge Unveils Its Highest Treehouses To Date
+Pebblebrook Hotel Trust (NYSE:PEB) went up by 0.72% from its latest closing price compared to the recent 1-year high of $28.79.
+The company’s stock price has collected 5.95% of gains in the last five trading sessions.
+Press Release reported 23 hours ago that Pebblebrook Hotel Trust Declares Dividends for Third Quarter 2020

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.